OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 #### b. **DTM Generation**

 Ground returns are interpolated using `rasterize_terrain()` to compute the bare-earth surface.
-Like DSM, it can also incorporate geoid adjustments.
+Like a DSM, the DTM can also incorporate geoid adjustments.

 #### c. **Normalization**

-Raw LAS points are normalized (heights above ground) using `normalize_height()`.
+The point cloud is normalized (heights above ground) using `normalize_height()`.
 This step is essential for computing CHM and other height-dependent metrics.

 #### d. **CHM Computation**

-Using the normalized points, the CHM is rasterized.
-It is masked using DSM to remove any unclassified or noisy edge values.
+Using the normalized points, the CHM is rasterized and masked using the DSM to remove noisy edge values.

 #### e. **Hillshade (Optional)**

-If enabled, a shaded relief image is generated using slope and aspect calculations from the raster.
+If enabled, a shaded relief relief or hillshade image is generated using slope and aspect calculations from the raster.

 #### f. **Rumple Index**